SARS CoV-2 (COVID-19) Vaccine FAQ’s

 How effective is the vaccine and what are the potential side effects?

 The COVID-19 vaccines that are currently approved under the FDA’s Emergency Use Authorization program have efficacy of 95% (Pfizer-BioNTech) and 94% (Moderna) after the 2nd dose.
+The Janssen (Johnson & Johnson) vaccine is a single dose and has a 74.4% efficacy.
 Typical side-effects are mild and most commonly include injection site pain, swelling, and redness.
 Other general side-effects include fever, fatigue, headache, chills, muscle pain, and joint pain.
 Symptoms typically occur within 3 days of being vaccinated and usually last for 1-2 days.

 How many shots of the COVID-19 vaccine will I need?

-The vaccines currently approved (Pfizer-BioNTech and Moderna) under the FDA’s Emergency Use Authorization program require two shots in order to achieve full effectiveness.
-Of the other vaccines currently under investigation, all require two shots except for one which requires one shot.
+Of the vaccines currently approved under the FDA’s Emergency Use Authorization program, Pfizer-BioNTech and Moderna require two shots in order to achieve full effectiveness.
+Janssen (Johnson & Johnson) requires one shot.

 If I get the vaccine, do I still need to wear a mask?